|

 STropZ oval discovered by Tomio Akutsu on 6 Mar seen here at

 system III long.
 18 +/-2 deg.
-There also appears to be a faint

 STropZ oval discovered by Tomio Akutsu on 6 Mar seen here at system III